 Example 2: Portrait Photography

 "The portrait depicts a young woman with piercing blue eyes and a thoughtful expression.
 Her long brown hair cascades down her shoulders, framing her delicate features.
 She wears a simple white dress, which contrasts with the dark background.
 The lighting is soft and diffused, highlighting her skin and creating a sense of intimacy.
-Her gaze is direct and engaging, drawing the viewer into her inner world.
-The overall mood is melancholic and introspective, suggesting a sense of vulnerability and strength."
+Now, her gaze is direct and engaging, drawing the viewer into her inner world.
+The overall mood is melancholic and introspective, suggesting a sense of vulnerability and strength.

 Breakdown: